Courts, tribunals and jury service

 Court services and processes are changing to respond to the COVID-19 pandemic.
 Specific measures are in place at courts and tribunals to reduce the risk of spread of COVID-19.

-Current restrictions on attending courts and tribunals
+Attending courts and tribunals

-- have had contact with a diagnosed, suspected or confirmed case of COVID-19 in the last 14 days
+- have not had contact with a diagnosed, suspected or confirmed case of COVID-19 in the last 14 days

-Registrars and Sheriff’s officers may deny entry or request any person to leave a building.
+Sheriff’s officers may deny entry or request any person to leave a building.
 You must follow the directions of Registrars and Sheriff's officers.

 Further information is provided on this page and in the links below.